 JAMA Network discovered that EHR systems meet only the most basic safety standards less than 70% of the time.
 How is this possible?
 If you’re testing your EHR manually, there are a few reasons:

 Manual testing relies on people to accurately input and check information.
 But that doesn’t always happen.
 An error-ridden manual test can result in incorrect patient documentation, creating a risk of patients receiving the wrong treatment plans or an inaccurate diagnosis due to missing information.

 2. Insufficient and Inefficient

 Before an EHR go-live, you need to test your system to identify and correct any issues.
 But the time and effort to run test scripts manually is burdensome.
 Some bugs don’t manifest themselves until you’ve tested 50 or 60 times, which you can’t do with manual testing because it takes too long.
 So how are you going to find those errors?
 The answer is, you don’t.

 3. Labor Intensive and Distracting

 Manual testing demands an incredible amount of time, energy, and focus.
 It requires a dedicated IT team to run the testing, with other staff members also getting pulled into the process.
 Clinicians have to leave patients and cannot give them the thorough attention and comprehensive care they often need.

-At SureTest, we transform your EHR and other third-party application testing into super-streamlined, efficient processes which greatly benefit patient safety.
+At SureTest, we transform your EHR, third-party, and enterprise application testing into super-streamlined, efficient processes which greatly benefit patient safety.
 Here are a few examples of how automation makes a difference: